 Worth a Visit!

-To say that the Taj Mahal is famous for India could be more accurate than the other way around.
-In fact, India gains much of its tourist flows from the Taj Mahal, which alone attracts between seven to eight million visitors every year.
+It could be more accurate to say that the Taj Mahal is famous for India than the other way around.
+India gains much of its tourist flow from the Taj Mahal, which attracts seven to eight million visitors annually.

 No traffic is allowed near the mausoleum complex.
-Instead, visitors will have to either walk from the parking lots or take the electric bus.
+Instead, visitors must either walk from the parking lots or take the electric bus.
 There are two separate tickets to the gardens and the mausoleum.
-We recommend that you purchase both tickets for a complete trip to this magnificent palace —the Taj Mahal.
+We recommend purchasing both tickets for a complete trip to this magnificent palace —the Taj Mahal.